stuwilmur/GRADE/README.md

 # g-list2
-Updated G-LIST using new model
+Updated G-LIST (now renamed GRADE) using new model